 Dedicated animal studies to assess the effects of caplacizumab on male and female fertility parameters have not been performed.
 No effects of caplacizumab on fertility parameters were observed in male animals (testicle size, sperm function, histopathological analysis of the testes and epididymis) and female animals (histopathological analysis of the reproductive organs, cyclical vaginal cytology) in toxicity tests with repeated dose administration in macaques.

 Other information

 Incompatibilities

-As no incompatibility studies have been performed, Cablivi must not be mixed with other medicinal products.
+In the absence of incompatibility studies, this medicinal product must not be mixed with other medicinal products.

 Shelf life